badbadballz/EMURGO-solo-template/README.md

 # Enigma M3 simulator

-This is an implementation of the Enigma cypher machine model M3 There are 5 different rotor types, 2 reflectors (B or C) and a plugboard
+This is an implementation of the Enigma cypher machine model M3.
+There are 5 different rotor types, 2 reflectors (B or C) and a plugboard

 ## How to use
-Select the rotor type (out of five possible choices) with the rightmost rotor (number 3) being selected first, and so on.
+Select the rotor type (out of five possible choices) with the leftmost rotor (number 3) being selected first, and so on.
 Each rotor will have a starting position and ring setting.
 The plugboard switches pairs of letter around, so A - B will turn an A input into a B and vice versa.